LGUG2Z/komorebi/README.md

-cycle-monitor                 Focus the monitor in the given cycle direction cycle-workspace               Focus the workspace in the given cycle direction new-workspace                 Create and append a new workspace on the focused monitor invisible-borders             Set the invisible border dimensions around each window work-area-offset              Set offsets to exclude parts of the work area from tiling adjust-container-padding      Adjust container padding on the focused workspace
+cycle-monitor                 Focus the monitor in the given cycle direction cycle-workspace               Focus the workspace in the given cycle direction new-workspace                 Create and append a new workspace on the focused monitor resize-delta                  Set the resize delta (used by resize-edge and resize-axis) invisible-borders             Set the invisible border dimensions around each window work-area-offset              Set offsets to exclude parts of the work area from tiling adjust-container-padding      Adjust container padding on the focused workspace